 AT&T will immediately begin upgrading the former Alltel network to 4G and plans to move customers to the AT&T network by midyear 2014.
 Former Alltel subscribers will have access to a wireless network that combines Alltel's local coverage with AT&T's nationwide 4G coverage and to mobile Internet speeds up to 10 times faster than what they have today.
 AT&T plans to roll out 4G LTE in the former Alltel service area on a market-by-market basis and expects 4G LTE will be widely available in those areas by late 2014.
 Today, AT&T's 4G LTE network is the nation's fastest and now most reliable and covers more than 225 million people in 397 markets.1 AT&T expects its 4G LTE network to reach 300 million people by the end of 2014.

-"We welcome Alltel customers to the AT&T family, and we think they will love everything they can do on our superfast 4G network," said Laurent Therivel, AT&T's vice president and general manager of Mobility and Consumer Markets in the Carolinas.
-"We've invested nearly $950 million in our wireless and wired networks in South Carolina since 2010, including nearly $140 million in the first half of 2013.
-And we'll continue to invest to bring fast mobile Internet service to more people across the state."
+"We welcome Alltel customers to the AT&T family, and we think they will love everything they can do on our superfast 4G network," said AT&T Georgia President Sylvia Russell.
+"We've invested more than $4.5 billion in our wireless and wired networks in Georgia since 2010, including more than $675 million in the first half of 2013."

 Alltel customers choosing 4G LTE devices with an AT&T rate plan will experience the great performance of AT&T's 4G LTE network, which continues to be validated by independent third-party testing: